 The Superintendent or designee shall ensure that employees designated to investigate complaints are knowledgeable about the laws and programs for which they are responsible.
 Designated employees may have access to legal counsel as determined by the Superintendent or designee.
 For more information please visit this link.

 Auxiliary aids and services are available upon request

 Placer School for Adults is an equal opportunity employer/program.
 Auxiliary aids and services are available upon request to individuals with disabilities.
-To request a reasonable accommodation, please call call our office and discuss this at the time of registration for a class, and allow at minimum 72 hours prior to the first class event.
+To request a reasonable accommodation, please call our office to discuss this at the time of class registration, allowing a minimum of 72 hours prior to the first class event.
 TDD/TTY users please call the California Relay Service at 711.